 2. Stress less

-Speaking of meditation, constant stress and the elevated cortisol levels that go with it are bad for your body in general, and bad for your reproductive health.
+The festive season can also bring additional stress.
+This is a factor that can cause elevated cortisol levels, also bad for your reproductive health.
 Inflammation and hormonal imbalances can go along with elevated stress levels.
 Short periods of high stress may affect a particular cycle, often delaying ovulation.
 But long-term stress can put pressure on your endocrine functions.

 Some ways to reduce stress are to reduce the amount of time spent on social media or even turning off all devices for a set amount of time every day, getting some time outdoors in the natural light, and—yes—meditating.